harness/developer-hub/docs/platform/references/allowlist-harness-domains-and-ips.md

 ### Configure clusters

-To ensure proper functionality, clusters must be configured with API access to the authorized Harness IP addresses.
+To ensure proper functionality, configure your clusters with API access to the authorized Harness IP addresses.

 If you have not yet configured your clusters with the required IP addresses, use the links provided below to complete the configuration for the listed clusters.